 As the operator of the lending Marketplace, we take the debt collection process very seriously.
-We manage any delinquent accounts through our own in house Collections team and our outsource partner, Dun & Bradstreet.
+We manage any delinquent accounts through our own in-house Collections team.

 How does Harmoney handle collections?

 We follow Responsible Lending principles and an industry defined process, to proactively contact Borrowers who have repayment defaults, via SMS, email, and telephone to attempt to get them back on track.
-We manage these delinquent accounts through our own in house collections team and our outsource partner, Dun & Bradstreet.
+We manage these delinquent accounts through our own in house collections team.
 By utilising two teams, we are able to ensure maximum performance and results.

 If we are unable to collect the debt from the Borrower within 120 days, the loan moves into a "charged off" status.
 In some cases, loans may not be charged off at 120 days if there is a reasonable likelihood of payments being made.
 If any payments are made after a loan becomes charged off, the funds are transferred to the Lenders, as they still hold a beneficial interest in the loan.

 What is the Collections Process?

 We proactively start communicating with Borrowers 5 days prior to the due date for a repayment.
 Many of our Borrowers use direct debit to make their repayments, but for those who don't, these reminders help to ensure repayments are made on time.